 The Pupil Premium was introduced in April 2011.
 Since then the amount schools and academies receive has increased.
 Schools and academies receive funding based on the number of pupils who have been eligible for free school meals at any point in the last 6 years and for children who are in, or who have left, local authority care.

-In the 2019 to 2020 financial year, schools received £1,320 for each pupil from Reception to Year 6 who was registered as eligible for free school meals at any point in the last 6 years.
-Schools also received £2,300 for each pupil who had left local authority care due to:
+In the 2021 to 2022 financial year, schools received £1,345 for each pupil from Reception to Year 6 who was registered as eligible for free school meals at any point in the last 6 years.
+Schools also received £2,345 for each looked-after children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority or any child who had left local authority care due to:

 - a special guardianship order

 - a residence order

 Applications can be made online at:

 Information and guidance about applying can be found by clicking below.